-What requires thousands of scientists and nearly 20,000 engineers to construct? a satellite, notably the James Webb Space Telescope.
+What takes over hundreds of scientists and nearly 20,000 engineers to construct? a space telescope – notably the James Webb Space Telescope.
 In its first six months of science operations, NASA’s newest observatory produced an abundance of amazing results, so the work was thankfully well worth it.

 However, what follows?
 On Thursday, January 12, the final day of the 241st meeting of the American Astronomical Society held in Seattle and virtually, John Mather—a Nobel Prize–winning astronomer and a driving force behind the James Webb Space Telescope (Webb or JWST)—shared his ideas for what those engineers and scientists might tackle next.